KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Step 5: Cull Objects
 ![step5](/assets/v0.11/svsms/VSM_Culling.png)

-Using the screen bounds computed in **step 4**, objects can be culled per cascade.
-To do this project their AABBs into NDC space using the render ViewProjection matrix for each cascade.
+Using the screen bounds computed in **step 4**, objects can be culled per clipmap.
+To do this project their AABBs into NDC space using the render ViewProjection matrix for each clipmap.
 This will give better-than-nothing results.
 Better results can be gained by using a hierarchical culling structure based on depth or based on information about residency/cache status from the page table.
 A hierarchical depth structure can be used to determine if an object is likely occluded by another object, while a hierarchical page structure can be used to determine if an object overlaps one or more resident yet uncached pages.

 ### Step 6: Render To Physical Memory
 ![step6](/assets/v0.11/svsms/VSM_Step5.png)

+There are two ways to render the shadow map depending on the approach you take (software sparse vs hardware sparse).
+The difference is that with software sparse the application performs all memory management manually whereas with hardware sparse the driver tracks all memory residency and can perform optimizations not possible with software sparse.

+The first method is to do a manual depth write to the physical texture.
+This can be used with both software sparse or hardware sparse, but it has the unfortunate side effect of disabling early z fragment discard.
+The way it works is that the physical backing texture is bound as an image to the fragment stage.
+The image will be bound as a 32-bit unsigned integer image which is one of the compatible 32-bit image format conversions.
+This will give access to image atomics which are only guaranteed to be available for signed and unsigned integer types.
+The fragment shader can then be given a set of virtual uv coordinates.
+The depth value for the fragment is first converted to its representation in bits using something like `floatBitsToUint`.
+From here it will translate the virtual uv coordinates to physical uv coordinates and then perform an `imageAtomicMin` operation to write the depth.

+The second method becomes available if using hardware sparse and requires API and driver support (more on this later).
+If you opt to make each shadow's texture a hardware-managed sparse texture, you can use that as a framebuffer depth render target.
+This will mean that instead of using image atomics you will allow the hardware to write the depth value itself like with normal rendering.
+With this approach, early z fragment discard becomes available once again.
+With hardware sparse all resident and non-resident pages are tracked by the driver and it can automatically discard any fragments that fall within non-resident pages.

+This is the end of the high level overview of the virtual shadow rendering pipeline.
+The rest of the article will go into more specific details about certain technical aspects of the implementation and also go over some of the difficulties that are encountered.

+# Modifying Virtual Viewport Matrices

-*Helpful Resources:*
+*Helpful Resource:*
 * [Matrix Setup For Tiled Rendering](https://stackoverflow.com/questions/28155749/opengl-matrix-setup-for-tiled-rendering)

-During rendering, even though the rasterizer hardware is being used we are going to have to disable the normal render target so that we can manually write the depth to the texture.
-This has the unfortunate side effect of disabling the possibility of early z fragment discard.
-Instead we need to bind the physical backing texture (created as 32-bit float) as a 32-bit unsigned integer image which should be one of the compatible image format conversions.
-This will allow us to convert float depth values to unsigned int using `floatBitsToUint` and then write to the texture with `imageAtomicMin` (GLSL) in the fragment/pixel shader.
+**Note:** Depending on how good your object culling is, this might not be needed.
+What it does is help reduce the size of viewport that is being rendered to in order to offset any false positives that the culling algorithm produces.
+The less false positives there are, the less there is a need for viewport bounds changes.
+However, it could still be useful as a tool for implementing per-frame shadow render budgets by only updating parts of the virtual viewport and saving the rest for later.

-Next we can augment each cascade's ViewProjection matrix to only encompass the screen bounds computed in **step 4**.
-This will enable us to render the part that changed and skip what didn't much more effectively which matches up with the description of a clip map given above.
+We can augment each clipmap's ViewProjection matrix to only encompass the screen bounds computed in **step 4**.
+This will enable us to render the part that changed and skip what didn't much more effectively.
 To do this the matrix can be split into tiles and fractionally translated so that we can set the viewport size to be exactly the **step 4** bounds.

 If we have a page table that is 64x64, this means we also have 64x64 screen tiles.
 NDC space goes from **[-1, 1]** meaning it is 2 units wide, high and deep.
 This means each tile is 2/64 = 1/32 units in size.
 What we can do is sum up the number of tiles we want to render in the X and Y directions and merge them into larger groups.
 Here is some pseudocode that will do that:

-**Note:** Depending on how good your object culling is, this step may end up being unnecessary.
-What it does is help reduce the size of viewport that is being rendered to in order to offset any false positives that the culling algorithm produces.
-The less false positives there are, the less there is a need for viewport bounds changes.

 {% highlight cpp %}
     // Index of the min and max screen tiles we want to render